How an International Flight Gave Me The Power of Perspective.

 Writing To You From 40,000 Feet Up

-Coaching took me from London to Washington DC this week.
+Leadership coaching took me from London to Washington DC this week.
 As I write, I’m on the plane back thinking how incredibly different my work, my life – everything feels from a few, short days ago.
 And pondering, why?

 Perspective.
 And you don’t have to get on a plane to create new perspectives for yourself.

 Think about it.
 I’m in the plane.
 They’re earnestly telling me about very important things – emergency exits, oxygen, how to help myself, if….
-I remember all the psychology about thinking fast and thinking slow.
+I remember psychology about thinking fast and thinking slow.
 You really do want to have this stuff clear in your head before a flight turns into a horror movie…just in case.

 What To Do When You Feel Out Of Options

 But I don’t think I’ll ever stop noticing how it makes no rational sense when someone has just explained, often with great emotion, what their status quo is costing them.
-Why they need to say no – but then say yes anyway.

 (Fake)Take-Back Control

-So, for me this week, such a different vantage point felt like oxygen.
-I was breathing a different air – literally but also figuratively.
+So, for me this week, having such a different vantage point felt like oxygen.
+I was breathing a different air – literally, but also figuratively.
 By the end of my short trip, it had had restorative powers I didn’t even know I needed.
 I was SO tired.
 But energised too.
 Because it was like a meaningfulness infusion!

 That work you may hate or feel in a constant state of overwhelm or oppression about, would definitely look smaller from 40,000 feet up.
-What would that do?
+What would that do to your problem-solving?
 What if you could simply step over it to get a new perspective?
 Or lift it up with a mere pinch and throw it out the window!
 You’ve done ‘stuck in a trap’, you’ve done ’from 40,000 feet up’.
 What would you choose next?
 And what real-life inspiration might fall from crazy perspectives?
 What would you commit to?

 That was an empowering perspective for her.
 And it wasn’t lost on me that she successfully created her way out of that specific role and into her vision – one that aligns far better – very soon after.

-So, we don’t have to hop on planes to force-fit new perspectives.
-We can create shifts in our geography without going anywhere.
-Perspectives.
-Try on fresh ones to take back control of your stuckness.
+Try on a few fresh ones to take back control of your stuckness.
 You have the power to choose what you say yes and what you say no to in your work.